-Soft pillowy cheese tortellini, crisp veggies, salami, fresh mozzarella & a zesty Italian dressing to tie it all together!
-This tortellini pasta salad is an easy make-ahead dish that’s perfect for parties & potlucks & so tasty you’ll be making it all summer long!
+Soft pillowy cheese tortellini, crisp veggies, salami, fresh mozzarella & an herby Italian vinaigrette to tie it all together!
+This Italian tortellini pasta salad is an easy make-ahead dish that’s perfect for parties, potlucks or an easy dinner!
+You’ll be making it all summer long!

 As the weather starts warming up, I’ve only got one thing on my mind…PASTA SALAD SEASON!
 And this Italian tortellini pasta salad needs to be at the top of your “to-make” list!
 It’s loaded with soft pillowy tortellinis, lots of veggies, salami, 2 types of cheeses and fresh basil all tossed in a vibrant & zesty homemade dressing!
 (Think of it as a tortellini antipasto salad if you will.😉) It’d be the perfect dish to serve at bbq’s, potlucks, picnics or any type of gathering you have this summer!